nashville-software-school/client-side-mastery/book-2-the-neophyte/chapters/OBJECTS_AS_THINGS.md

 }
 ```

 Those property values define the __*initial state*__ of this employee that we're representing in code.
+Now write the following line of code.

 ```js
 employee.role = "Sales Manager"
 ```

-I just changed the state of the JavaScript object that is representing Michael Tambornino.
+You just changed the state of the JavaScript object that is representing Michael Tambornino.

 ## Object Behavior